Avery-T/LEDAuidoVisualizer/README.md

 This code visualizes audio captured from a USB microphone.
 The Python script connects to the USB microphone and checks whether a given sample of audio is louder than the prior sample.
-The python script then sends input to the Arduino via serial port.
+The Python script then sends input to the Arduino via serial port.
 The
 Arduino then displays a led of a defined color across the led strip connected to it for every input it gets from the Python script.